SainsburyWellcomeCentre/crabs-exploration/guides/ManualLabellingSteps.md

   - On the left hand side, find the `Project` section and click on the `Add Files` button
   - Select the images to load.
 Multiple selection is allowed, and also across folders at the same level (at least in Mac 🍎)

-- _Recommendation_:
+> [!TIP]
+>

-  - Loading the frames of just one video in a labelling session is a good idea.
+> - Loading the frames of just one video in a labelling session is a good idea.
 This is because flicking through the frames of a video recorded with a static camera helps us identify the individuals when they move.

 - Once loaded, use the left/right arrows to navigate through the images